mshablovskyy/gtp/README.md

 ### 2. **Install Python and Dependencies**

-- Install Python (version 3.9.6 or later is preffered, it was not tested on older versions).
+- Install Python (version 3.9.6 or later is preferred; it was not tested on older versions).
 - Clone this repository:

   ```bash